Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Jack Crevalle Fishing Tackle

-You can use the regular tackle used to catch most fish like spotted seatrout, redfish, and others.
+You can use the regular tackle to catch most fish like spotted seatrout, redfish, and others.
 A 7-foot medium action rod with a 2500 or 3000 series reel will work for a 5-pound-sized jack crevalle.
 You will need better tackle for bigger jacks.

 Best Jack Crevalle Baits